shapeshed/shapeshed.com/content/posts/css_font_size_not_inherited_in_ie_tables.md

-{
-  "title": "CSS Font Size not inherited in IE tables", "date": "2006-08-16T00:00:00+01:00",
++++
+date = "2006-08-16T00:00:00+01:00"
-  "description": "I recently came across a problem that I couldn't find a solution to.
+description = "I recently came across a problem that I couldn't find a solution to.
 In IE6, IE5.5 and IE5 text within tables was not inheriting the font declarations from my CSS.
-I declared the font size on the body tag and for all other elements it works fine:\n", "tags": [
+I declared the font size on the body tag and for all other elements it works fine:\n" tags = ["XHTML", "CSS"] title = "CSS Font Size not inherited in IE tables"

-    "XHTML",
-    "CSS"
-  ]
-}
++++

     body {
       font: 72%/160%, "Lucida Grande", "Lucida Sans", "Trebuchet MS", Tahoma, Verdana, sans-serif;